Colorado Cannabis Licensing

 Colorado Cannabis Licenses

-There are eight types of cannabis business licenses available in Colorado; four recreational licenses and four are medicinal licenses.
+In Colorado, there are two categories of cannabis business licenses – recreational and medicinal – each with four types of licenses available.
 A business can hold both a recreational license and a medical license, but will have to apply for each one separately.

 Cannabis (Marijuana) Dispensary